RyanJamesSchultz/SeismogenicIndex/README.md

 # SeismogenicIndex

-We present a Matlab-based routine, Bval that calculates the Seismogenic Index as a result of induced seismicity.
+We present a Matlab-based routine, SeismogenicIndex that calculates the Seismogenic Index as a result of induced seismicity.
 This code could be readily adapted or modified for a broad range of seismological applications.

 For sample use, see "script.m" to recreate figures similar to 3B and S9 within the corresponding manuscript (Schultz et al., 2018).